 The Federal Board of Revenue (FBR) recently submitted a bill to the National Assembly secretariat proposing amendments to withdraw around 36 tax exemptions including withdrawal of income tax exemption on the export of IT & IT enabled services, and its replacement with a Tax Credit Scheme.

 The move has spurred discontentment in the IT industry.
 The IT & IT enabled Service sector has registered record exports growth despite the pandemic, with a 40 percent increase in 2019-2020, according to P@SHA (Pakistan Software Houses’ Association).
-The withdrawal of Income Tax Exemption on the export of IT services, and replacing it with a Tax Credit Scheme, where the tax credit is subject to fulfillment of many conditions such as filing of tax withholding statements and sales tax returns amongst others, is believed by the industry to negatively impact IT exports growth trend.
+The withdrawal of Income Tax Exemption on the export of IT services, and replacing it with a Tax Credit Scheme, where the tax credit is subject to fulfilment of many conditions such as filing of tax withholding statements and sales tax returns amongst others, is believed by the industry to negatively impact IT exports growth trend.

 According to the Business Recorder, this move would lead to a massive crackdown and investigations from FBR’s end to ensure that there is no tax withheld and ‘tax credit’ be disallowed for alleged non-compliance with withholding tax regime.
 The exemption available to start-ups for initial three years after registration with Pakistan Software Export Board (PSEB) is also proposed to be withdrawn and replaced by the same tax credit scheme.